OCHA-DAP/pa-aa-food-insecurity/README.md

 2. Download regional population data for one year and place it in `country_name/Data`.
 Often available by UN OCHA on the [Humanitarian Data Exchange](data.humdata.org)
 3. Add the country-specific variables to `config.yml`
 ##### FewsNet
 1. Download [all FewsNet IPC classifications](https://fews.net/fews-data/333) that covers the country of interest and place it in `Data/FewsNetRaw`.
 Check if FewsNet publishes regional classifications that include your country of interest and/or country specific classifications.
 Both should be included and will be automatically masked to the country shapefile by the code.
+Don't change the folder and file names since they are assumed to have the same naming as how they are published on the FewsNet website.
 ##### GlobalIPC
 1. Download the excel with country IPC classifications from [the IPC Global tracking tool](http://www.ipcinfo.org/ipc-country-analysis/population-tracking-tool/en/) and save it to `country_name/Data`.
 2. Change column names to be compatible with `process_globalipc.py`.
 An example can be found in `ethiopia/Data/GlobalIPC_newcolumnnames.xlsx`